Alexstevenhoward/BasicSpeechRecognition/README.md

-Integer Speech Recognition
-A basic speech recogniton lstm model using the batch generator 'speech_data' in order to classifer spoken digits.
+A basic speech recogniton lstm model using the batch generator from 'speech_data' in order to classifer spoken digits.